lagom/lagom/docs/manual/common/guide/production/ReactivePlatform.md

 # Lightbend Reactive Platform

- [Lightbend Reactive Platform](https://www.lightbend.com/products/lightbend-reactive-platform) is an application development solution powered by an open source core and commercial Production Suite for building scalable Reactive systems on the JVM.
-The open source components can be used via public repositories as normal, while **the commercial ones are in a secure repository requiring Lightbend-provided credentials**.
+[Lightbend Reactive Platform](https://www.lightbend.com/products/lightbend-reactive-platform) is an application development solution powered by an open source core and commercial [Enterprise Suite](https://www.lightbend.com/platform/production) for building Reactive systems on the JVM.
+The open source components can be used via public repositories as normal, while **Enterprise Suite components are in a secure repository requiring Lightbend-provided credentials**.

-We recommend that you use the Lightbend Reactive Platform to take advantage of the [Split Brain Resolver](http://tech-hub.lightbend.com/docs/akka-commercial-addons/current/split-brain-resolver.html) and the [Diagnostics Recorder](http://tech-hub.lightbend.com/docs/akka-commercial-addons/current/diagnostics-recorder.html).
+We recommend that you use the Lightbend Enterprise Suite to take advantage of the [Split Brain Resolver](http://tech-hub.lightbend.com/docs/akka-commercial-addons/current/split-brain-resolver.html) and the [Diagnostics Recorder](http://tech-hub.lightbend.com/docs/akka-commercial-addons/current/diagnostics-recorder.html).

 Read about the importance of the Split Brain Resolver in the [[Cluster Downing|Cluster#Downing]] documentation.